-4.4.1 LED Implementation Strategy
+4.3.1 LED Implementation Strategy

-Sibanye Stillwater Community Engagement and Development (CED) department is suitably resourced and equipped with the necessary skills and tools to manage effectively the implementation of the range of projects identified both in host communities and labour sending areas.
-As a responsible corporate citizen, Sibanye Stillwater fosters and maintains constructive engagement with all stakeholders in order to deliver on our vision to create superior value for all stakeholders, of which one of the mayor one is communities.
+Sibanye-Stillwater Community Engagement and Development (CED) department is suitably resourced and equipped with the necessary skills and tools to manage effectively the implementation of the range of projects identified both in host communities and labour sending areas.
+As a responsible corporate citizen, Sibanye-Stillwater fosters and maintains constructive engagement with all stakeholders in order to deliver on our vision to create superior value for all stakeholders.
 The CED team will work closely with all stakeholders for successful implementation of these projects.
 Our approach to stakeholders is based on the understanding the context and the dynamic stakeholder universe and as such recognises the importance of all stakeholders in planning their development agenda.
-We are therefore committing to proactive, open and constructive stakeholder engagement, which informs participative decision-making.
+We are therefore committing to proactive, open and constructive stakeholder engagement, which informs participative decisionmaking.